asmit27rai/kubestellar/test/performance/latency-controller/README.md

   <img src="images/Diagram.png" width="700" height="300" title="Benchmarking of KubeStellar  Data-Plane ">
 </p>

+## Prerequisites

+Before deploying the Latency Controller, ensure you have:

+1. **KubeStellar Environment**: You must have an environment with KubeStellar installed; see [KubeStellar getting started](https://docs.kubestellar.io/release-0.23.1/direct/get-started/).
+Alternatively, you can also use KubeStellar e2e script [run-test.sh](https://github.com/kubestellar/kubestellar/blob/main/test/e2e/run-test.sh) to setup an environment.

+2. **KubeStellar Monitoring Setup**: The base monitoring infrastructure must be installed first:
+   - Setup the KS monitoring tool [Here](https://github.com/kubestellar/kubestellar/tree/main/monitoring#readme)
+   - This installs Prometheus and Grafana components

 ## Overview

-The KubeStellar Latency Controller is a comprehensive monitoring solution designed to measure and track end-to-end latencies across multi-cluster workload deployments in KubeStellar environments.
-It provides detailed metrics collection and observability for the complete workload deployment pipeline from Workload Definition Space (WDS) to Workload Execution Clusters (WECs).
+This framework provides a comprehensive monitoring solution designed to measure all data plane latencies across multi-cluster workload deployments in KubeStellar environments.
+The main component of this system is a KubeStellar latency controller that provides detailed metrics collection and observability (in combination of the Kubestellar monitoring tools) for the life-cycle of workload deployed via KubeStellar: from the workload deployment in a Workload Definition Space (WDS) to its execution in a Workload Execution Clusters (WECs).

-## Architecture

 The following steps describe the end-to-end workflow of object creation, delivery, and status propagation: